 It is my immense pleasure to present the 1st Quarter Performance Report for 2024/25.
-On behalf of Management, I welcome the newly appointed Board for the Johannesburg Development Agency (JDA).
-As part of exercising oversight, the Board will play an important role in implementing the JDA's mandate of ensuring that spatial transformation and economic growth of the city is integrated and coordinated.
+On behalf of mandate of ensuring that spatial transformation and economic growth of the city is integrated and coordinated.
 The Board attended an informative Board Induction session organised by the JDA that was held in September 2024.
 This induction served as a key platform for acquainting the Board with the status quo of the Entity.
 As such, the Board has been informed about the financial constraints and other challenges experienced by the Entity.
 Key emphasis from the Board is that management should prioritise Revenue Enhancement and Debt Collection.